-Before you begin, it is important that you make a settings within Adobe Muse to enable In-browser editing on your site.
+Before you begin, it is important that you modify the settings within Adobe Muse to enable In-Browser Editing on your site.

-1. Be sure that your site has In-Browser Editing enabled in the Muse site properties.
+1. Be sure that your site has In-Browser Editing enabled in the Site Properties window.

-Choose File > Site Properties.
-Click the Content tab and verify that the In-Browser Editing option is enabled.
+Click FIle > Site Properties.
+Click the Advanced tab and ensure that the Enable In-Browser Editing option is enabled.